neaorin/databricks-workshop/README.md

 ## Prerequisites

-The only prerequisite for this workshop is an active [Microsoft Azure](https://azure.microsoft.com/) subscription.
+The main prerequisite for this workshop is an active [Microsoft Azure](https://azure.microsoft.com/) subscription.
 Please ask your instructor for access to an Azure subscription, if you don't already have one available.

+If you plan on completing the Twitter data analysis lab, you'll also need a Twitter account.

 ## Setup